dkylewillis/vector/README.md

 - **Less Accurate Artifacts**: May miss some complex visual elements
 - **Use Cases**: Batch processing, simple documents, quick indexing

+### Modular Processing Pipeline

+Vector's document processing follows a clean, modular 3-step pipeline:

+1. **Convert**: Document conversion using Docling with configurable pipelines (VLM/PDF)
+2. **Chunk & Embed**: Text chunking with hybrid chunking and vector embeddings
+3. **Store**: Batch storage in vector database with metadata indexing

+This modular approach ensures:
+- **Easy Testing**: Each step can be tested independently
+- **Better Error Handling**: Clear separation of concerns for debugging
+- **Flexible Configuration**: Pipeline options can be mixed and matched
+- **Maintainable Code**: Changes to one step don't affect others

 ### Performance Comparison

 | Configuration | Pipeline | Artifacts | Speed | Quality | Best For |